Follow Italianism

 Many are in the country to resolve issues related to the Italian citizenship, but due to the coronavirus pandemic, they are worried about not being able to return to Brazil.

 This is the case of Santina José Nunes, 59 years old.
-“I came with enough money to stay for ten days and resolve issues about the Italian citizenship, but since the cancellation of my ticket, which was scheduled for February 10th, I no longer have a place to stay.
-I have no friends or relatives here”, says the resident of Criciúma (SC).
+“I came with just enough money to stay for ten days and sort out issues regarding my Italian citizenship, but since my flight, which was scheduled for February 10th, was canceled, I no longer have anywhere to stay.
+I have no friends or relatives here,” says the resident of Criciúma (SC).

 Santina was in Brescia, around 80 km from Milan, staying at the residence of an acquaintance.
 After canceling the air ticket, she had to leave the place.